JarneRenders/Frank-Number/README.md

 * `make 128bitarray` to create a binary for an alternative 128-bit version;
 * `make all` to create all the above binaries.

-The 64-bit version supports graphs only up to 64 vertices, the 128-bit versions up to 128 vertices.
-For graphs containing up to 64 vertices the 64-bit version performs siginificantly faster than the 128-bit versions.
+The 64-bit version supports cubic graphs with less than 42 vertices, the 128-bit versions support cubic graphs with less than 86 vertices.
+For graphs containing up to 42 vertices the 64-bit version performs siginificantly faster than the 128-bit versions.
 Typically, the 128-bit array version performs faster than the standard 128-bit version.
 Use `make clean` to remove all binaries created in this way.

 ### Usage of findFrankNumber